 DIY Tin Can Christmas Advent Calendar

 To me the best bit about Christmas is the run up to the big day itself.
 An advent calendar just adds to the anticipation and excitement.
 I love to make our families advent calendar, that way I can decide what the daily treat will be.
 This year I made our Advent Calendar out of tin cans in the shape of a Christmas tree.
-One can for each day, with a chocolate treat in each a Christmas picture cut from old cards and a cheesy Christmas joke to make the everyone smile.
+One can for each day, with a chocolate treat in each a Christmas picture cut from old

 You need 25 tin cans for this calendar.
 I have a big stack of cans that I keep for all sorts of upcycling projects like my very popular colourful tin can planters.